Naltrexone and Bupropion

 Limitations of use: The effect of naltrexone/bupropion on cardiovascular morbidity and mortality has not been established.
 The safety and effectiveness of naltrexone/bupropion in combination with other products intended for weight loss, including prescription drugs, over-the-counter drugs, and herbal preparations, have not been established.

-Hypersensitivity to bupropion, naltrexone, or any other component of the formulation; concomitant use of other bupropion-containing products; chronic opioid, opiate agonist (eg, methadone) or partial agonist (eg, buprenorphine) use; acute opioid withdrawal; uncontrolled hypertension; seizure disorder or a history of seizures; bulimia or anorexia nervosa; abrupt discontinuation of alcohol, benzodiazepines, barbiturates, and antiepileptic drugs; concomitant use of MAO inhibitors (concurrently or within 14 days of discontinuing the MAO inhibitor or naltrexone/bupropion); initiation of naltrexone/bupropion in a patient receiving linezolid or intravenous (IV) methylene blue; pregnancy
+Hypersensitivity to bupropion, naltrexone, or any other component of the formulation; concomitant use of other bupropion-containing products (eg, including [but not limited to] Wellbutrin, Wellbutrin SR, Wellbutrin XL, Aplenzin, Zyban); chronic opioid, opiate agonist (eg, methadone) or partial agonist (eg, buprenorphine) use; acute opioid withdrawal; uncontrolled hypertension; seizure disorder or a history of seizures; bulimia or anorexia nervosa; abrupt discontinuation of alcohol, benzodiazepines, barbiturates, and antiepileptic drugs; concomitant use of MAO inhibitors (concurrently or within 14 days of discontinuing the MAO inhibitor or naltrexone/bupropion); initiation of naltrexone/bupropion in a patient receiving linezolid or intravenous (IV) methylene blue; pregnancy

 Weight management: Oral:

 Initial: One tablet (naltrexone 8 mg/bupropion 90 mg) once daily in the morning for 1 week; at week 2, increase to 1 tablet twice daily administered in the morning and evening and continue for 1 week; at week 3, increase to 2 tablets in the morning and 1 tablet in the evening and continue for 1 week; at week 4, increase to 2 tablets twice daily administered in the morning and evening and continue for the remainder of the treatment course.